+We are one of the best acupuncture Santa Monica.
 We have two spacious treatment rooms that can cater to your recovery needs.
-We have acupuncture needles, an ultra-sound machine, a laser, an electro-stimulation machine and Chinese cups for cupping.
+We have acupuncture needles, an ultra-sound machine, a laser, an electro-stimulation machine, and Chinese cups for cupping.
 We have smaller thinner needles for acupuncture face-lifts (yep that’s a thing), or other facial points for sinus problems, headaches, ear or jaw pain.

-Acupuncture needles are about as thick as 3-4 strands of hair twisted together.
+The needles are about as thick as 3-4 strands of hair twisted together which means the needles that we are using are thin needles.
 The shafts are solid and the tip is conical shaped.
 These are meant to slide between tissue, not punch a hole.
 So the most it may feel like is a pinch.
-Usually the anticipation is far worse than what is experienced.
+Usually, the anticipation is far worse than what is experienced.

 The uses for acupuncture are endless.
 AND it’s very safe.
 Acupuncture can: reduce stress; reduce anxiety; help insomnia; reduce headaches and migraines; help sports injuries heal faster; reduce scar tissue; help with neck pain, back pain, and low-back pain; help with shoulder injuries; help reduce PMS or PMDD (Pre-menstrual Dysphoric Disorder); carpal tunnel; infertility; stop-smoking; drug-addiction; help for chemotherapy and radiation side-effects; and weight control.